 Added Value: Synovos worked with those key leaders to tie storeroom operations into asset reliability and master data leadership.
 This time, the goal was expanded beyond asset performance to include overall maintenance effectiveness.
 It was a decision that directly affected overall plant performance.
 A set of objectives and key performance indicators were established, the site was benchmarked and storeroom operations were integrated into the solution.

-Results Realized: Plant maintenance was transformed into a well-planned operation utilizing a fully-integrated MRO storeroom to deliver improved data, daily service levels and asset reliability performance.
+Results Realized: Plant maintenance was transformed into a well-planned operation utilizing a fully-integrated MRO storeroom to deliver improved master data, daily service levels and asset reliability performance.

 |SOP Compliance||0% (no existing SOPs)||100%||100%|